sydr-fuzz/sydr-fuzz.github.io/docs/sydr-fuzz/index.md

                           targets
         pycov         Collect and export corpus coverage in specified format for Python targets
+        sharpcov      Collect and export corpus coverage in specified format for C# targets
         rm-crashes    Remove crashes from corpus
         run           Run hybrid fuzzing with Sydr and libFuzzer/AFL++, Python fuzzing with Atheris, Java fuzzing with Jazzer, or JavaScript fuzzing with